The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 with intent to make a gain for themselves or another, to cause loss to another or to expose another to risk of loss

-It is complete as soon as the defendant makes a false representation, if it is made with the necessary dishonest intent.
+The offence is complete as soon as the defendant makes a false representation, if it is made with the necessary dishonest intent.
 It is irrelevant whether anyone is aware of the representation or is deceived by the representation.
-TA 1968 offence of deception required that the deception must precede the obtaining of property.
-Causation had to be proved as part of
+The offences under the preceding legislation (the Theft Act 1968 (TA 1968)), the offence of deception, required that the deception must precede

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.